Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 	spec: listeners: - port 5671
 	```

-	Include the parameter '`expose: true`'.
+	Include the parameter `expose: true`.
 You should see the following:

 	```yaml
 	    - port: 5671